Amado-bot/README-Inator/README.md

 ## Description

 A node.js application that uses user input from inquirer to populate a README.md file for user repository.
+There is an example created using the Generator in the 'dist' folder.

 The following gif shows the functionality of the application.
 ![README-inator](./src/images/readme-inator.gif)